Canitia/lamina/README.md

 Canitia is a Wordpress theme based on the [Canitia Jr.](https://github.com/boumannm/canitia-jr) theme.
 Canitia is a responsive theme with some added 'advanced' features.
 For a quick look at the features you can check out the [Theme's project page](http://michaelboumann.info/collection/#canitiawp) or look at the featurelist below.

 # Theme features
-- Set a custom site icon, logo and/or background image
+- Set a custom site icon (favicon) and navbar logo
 - **Theme Presets** - pick your theme color from the theme presets.
 Presets include the default Grey Wolf (light mode/grey), Pink Ruby (light mode/pink), Pink Melanite (dark mode/pink), Black Opal (dark mode/grey), Blue Sapphire (light mode/blue) or Brown Sinhalite (light mode/brown)
 - Sidebar support
 - **Adaptive 1/2 column design**.
 When there is no sidebar widgets enabled your site turns into a **single column** site.